NeuralNetworkVerification/Marabou/ArtifactReadme.txt

      terminal, and will run one of the solvers on one of the input queries.
 Of course, given the different hardware, the results will likely not be an exact match to the complete logs.

+   - A sample small-scale scalability experiment that a reviewer could run in the virtual environment.
+The script and instructions for running this experiment can be found in the evaluation/scalability folder.
+Depending on the machine that the reviewer has, this experiment might take from 3 minutes to 10 minutes.